yusufs-d/NewEye/README.md

 ```
 python -m venv newEyeEnv
 ```
-4. Activate the virtual environment
+4. Activate the virtual environment (Do this step every restart your terminal/cmd)
 - **For Windows**
   ```
   newEyeEnv\Scripts\activate